Learning how to get a kid to shut up without having to say shut up is a skill every parent needs to learn.

 You know that place?

 You haven’t slept, nearly got fired at work, had a major argument with your spouse, chronically worried about the bills that keep bl**dy coming with no end in sight.

+Then they do.
 And you roar, “Shut up!”

 How’d that feel?